ccbrown/needy/README.md

 Needy [![Build Status](https://travis-ci.org/ccbrown/needy.svg?branch=master)](https://travis-ci.org/ccbrown/needy) [![Documentation](https://img.shields.io/badge/docs-available-brightgreen.svg)](https://ccbrown.github.com/needy) [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/ccbrown/needy/master/LICENSE)
 ==

 Needy is tool that aims to make C++ library dependencies as magical as possible.
-Dependencies are declared in a file called known as the "needs file", usually by simply adding a source URI.
+Dependencies are declared in a file known as the "needs file", usually by simply adding a source URI.
 Then Needy will download and build those dependencies for you.

 For example, by creating a *needs.yaml* file in your project that looks like this: